nabenabe0928/high-performance-computing-fluid-dynamics-with-python/README.md

---eps (float): The amplitude of swinging in sinusoidal --rho (float): The offset of the density in sinusoidal or rho_0 --mode (Literal[v, d]): Either sinusoidal [v]elocity or [d]ensity --scaling (Literal[True, False]): Whether performing scaling test --save (Literal[True, False]): Whether saving data or not
+--eps (float): The amplitude of swinging in sinusoidal --rho (float): The offset of the density in sinusoidal or rho_0 --mode (Literal[v, d]): Either sinusoidal [v]elocity or [d]ensity --extrapolation (Literal[True, False]): Whether to use the extrapolation for the computation of the wall density --scaling (Literal[True, False]): Whether performing scaling test --save (Literal[True, False]): Whether saving data or not
 ```